GearHost/Docs/docs/restart-cloudsite.md

 ##Restarting

-1. Login to your [control panel](https://my.gearhost.com) and click on CloudSites from the left hand menu.
+1. Login to your [control panel](https://my.gearhost.com) and click on CloudSites from the left hand menu
-2. Click on the CloudSite you wish to restart.
+2. Click on the CloudSite you wish to restart
 3. Scroll down and on the right hand side.
 Below "*Quick Glance*" you will find the Start, Stop, and Recycle buttons.
-Click Recycle to restart the CloudSite.
+Click Recycle to restart the CloudSite

 	<img src="https://raw.githubusercontent.com/Gearhost/docs/master/Images/restartcloudsite1.PNG" />
 	1. **Start** - Starts the CloudSite
 	2. **Stop** - Completely stops the CloudSite.
-Your site will give a message saying it's currently stopped.
+Your site will give a message saying it's currently stopped
-	3. **Recycle** - Stops and immediately starts the CloudSite.
+	3. **Recycle** - Stops and immediately starts the CloudSite
 4. Launch your CloudSite!

 ----------